 If you are offered a job, you must pass a physical examination, which is based on the job responsibilities.
 These components consist of a physical examination, a drug test, tuberculosis screening, and/or respirator clearance.
 At the time of the job offer, a copy of the Physical Demands Analysis (PDA) will be sent to finalist for review and signature.
 For a copy of the PDA prior to the job offer, contact Katie Wynn at (651) 361-7673 or firstname.lastname@example.org.
 In addition, an employee must receive an area exposure to a DOC approved chemical irritant, which is a core training requirement of the MN DOC.

 Criminal history and employment reference checks will be conducted on the successful candidate prior to an offer of employment.
 In addition, new employees will be fingerprinted by the DOC within the first 30 days of employment.

 WHY WORK FOR US:

 Want to make a difference in your community?
 The MN DOC plays a critical role in public safety and is a national leader in correctional programming.
 Along with providing security, you act as an important role model to those under our care.
 By modeling good behavior, respect, and professionalism, you can help transform lives.
-Your positive actions and interactions with offenders positively impacts our goal of reducing future crime.
+Your positive actions and interactions with incarcerated people positively impacts our goal of reducing future crime.

 Employment with the MN DOC is not just a job, it can be a rewarding career.
 Our dedicated and professional staff have found the MN DOC to be a place to grow.
 From your first day with the department, you receive a great starting salary, excellent health and dental insurance, and a clear path for advancement.